 Unlike the V60 BiPAP machine, many BiPAP devices are designed to also accommodate in-home treatment by the patients themselves who may not necessarily have a medical background.
 Thus, the information provided on these user interfaces may not provide the monitoring needed for COVID-19 treatment.
 Therefore, to fill the gap in monitoring ability, CPAP and BiPAP devices can be fitted with an intermediary monitoring device such as a computer to measure flow characteristics such as flow rate, pressure, and tidal volumes.
 Furthermore, alert systems based on these measurements can improve the device’s ability to monitor patient ventilation.
 Additionally, designing more specialized user interfaces for treating COVID-19 patients can improve the ease of use for medical professionals and volunteers by reducing the training needed to operate the machine.

-Offering alternative methods to noninvasive ventilation is important in preventing ventilator supply shortages, especially in the future if another pandemic occurs.
-Thus, this paper aims to highlight how to develop a system used to improve the monitoring capabilities of a BiPAP machine to help alleviate the demand for ventilators using materials that are relatively easy to procure.
-This device will incorporate an external monitoring device equipped with pressure sensors and a microcontroller that feeds information to a PC based software to display crucial flow information.
+Offering alternative methods to ventilation is important in preventing ventilator supply shortages, especially in less developed countries or if another pandemic occurs.
+Thus, this paper presents a novel flow monitoring device, using low-cost materials that are relatively easy to procure with specific, provides an overview of the design approach, and provides all information needed to replicate the design for use with BiPAP devices in order to alleviate the demand for ventilators.
+This device includes a bi-directional venturi flow meter, two differential pressure sensors, one static pressure sensor, and a microcontroller that feeds information to a PC based software to display crucial flow information.
 The location of the device intersects the flow between the BiPAP and patient to offer real time monitoring of the ventilation.
 Furthermore, the user interface can be adjusted to accommodate specialized treatment procedures to provide the information needed for quick conclusions that are valuable during a pandemic.

 Important design considerations included ensuring that the device was compatible with most medical hoses normally connected to BiPAP devices.
 Additionally, the device needed the capability to connect to common PCs.
 Therefore, the ports are designed to specially connect to the standard 22mm inner diameter corrugated tubing and PC connection is a standard USB-A. Furthermore, medical settings require frequent sanitization especially between different patients, thus the airflow component containing the Venturi for flow monitoring is removable and autoclavable.